Login

 Posted 1 month ago

 What are three words that describe the activities in this kit?
-Fun, Active, Practical
+Engaging, informative, hands-on

 How effective was the resource in fostering critical thinking about food waste issues?